mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 done
 ```

 Use the following command, to assign the replicas within each shard.
-Update `{01, 02, 03, ... n}-{02,03,..n}` where necessary.
+Update `{01, 02, 03, ... n}-{02,03,..n}` where necessary depending on the cluster-size.

 ```
 for i in {01,02,03}; do